Exotic non-leaves with infinitely many ends: A criterion for nonleaves

 Now we require the higher smoothness $C^2$, so we should explain what we gain by this assumption.

-\begin{defn} Let $U$ be a saturated open set of a $C^{1,0}$ foliation $\FF$ on a compact manifold and let $L\subset U$ be a leaf.
-Then $L$ is said to be {\em trivial at infinity} for $U$ if there exists a Dippolito octopus decomposition $\hat{U}=K\cup B_1\cup\dots\cup B_n$ with total transversals $T_i$ for each $B_i$, such that, for every $i$, $L\cap T_i$ consists of fixed points for every element of the total holonomy group of the foliated fiber bundle $(B_i,\FF_{|B_i})$. \end{defn}
+\begin{definition} Let $U$ be a saturated open set of a $C^{1,0}$ foliation $\FF$ on a compact manifold and let $L\subset U$ be a leaf.
+Then $L$ is said to be {\em trivial at infinity} for $U$ if there exists a Dippolito octopus decomposition $\hat{U}=K\cup B_1\cup\dots\cup B_n$ with total transversals $T_i$ for each $B_i$, such that, for every $i$, $L\cap T_i$ consists of fixed points for every element of the total holonomy group of the foliated fiber bundle $(B_i,\FF_{|B_i})$. \end{definition}

 The next theorem is a consequence of the so-called {\em generalized Kopell lemma\/} for foliations which can be found in \cite{Cantwell-Conlon2} and in \cite[Proof of Theorem 8.1.26, p.
 182]{Candel-Conlon}.